 When you pull your planter into that first field each spring, what’s your mindset?
 Excitement?
 Anticipation?
 Cautious optimism?
 By first putting yourself in the mindset of the seed you’re planting, you can head to the field with confidence.

-In my clinics, I recommend that as you prepare your planter, you think like the seed you’re planting.
+I recommend that as you prepare your planter, you think like the seed you’re planting.
 This can help you understand how every component on your planter is designed to perform a specific task that supports an agronomic driver.
 These agronomic drivers align into a couple of categories:

 Agronomic drivers for photocopy plants

 - Proper seed depth.
 Know what to check.

 - Disc openers.
 Confirm the size (diameter) and the shimming or blade contact, which should not exceed ⅛-inch.